lifeisperpetual/3D-room-experience/readme.md

 	- "Move Objects" button at the bottom right to toggle edit mode.
 	- Info button for instructions.
 	- Stylish close button for overlays.
+- **Reset Objects:** Instantly reset all furniture to their original positions with the "Reset Objects" button next to "Move Objects".
 - **Realistic Furniture:**
 	- Gaming chair with grouped parts (arms, legs, seat, etc. move together)
 	- Desk with laptop